RyanDaDeng/laravel-api-module-generator/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]

+## IMPORTANT UPDATE

+I am working on a new open source project which will be based on !(Laravel-Module)[https://github.com/nWidart/laravel-modules] and my own open-source projects, the version will contain more features covered, e.g. support Admin custom setting JSONs, vuejs simple admin, api generators etc.

+Please be mind, if you have any issues related to this package, please submit tickets I will only update if there is bugs.

+## DESCRIPTION

 This is an initial version, I will keep adding new features in in the following days.

 A simple laravel api module service generator to provide you with a clean and lightweight code structure.